-It’s great to minimize the chemicals added to your swimming pool.
-But even in pools that have only chlorine added, disinfection by-products called haloacetic acids (HAAs) that have been linked to cancer and birth defects in humans.
-According to WebMD.com, 90% of HAA exposure results from the ingestion of pool water, the other 10% is through skin absorption.
+Drinking swimming pool water in small amounts is not harmful to dogs in most cases.
+It’s not good for your dog to drink a lot of water from the pool!
+Chlorinated pools contain disinfection by-products called haloacetic acids (HAAs) that have been linked to cancer and birth defects in humans.
+According to WebMD.com, 90% of HAA exposure results from the ingestion (drinking) of pool water, the other 10% is through skin absorption.

 Use Less Chlorine in Your Pool for Your Dog’s Sake

 Is swimming pool water safe for dogs?
 Chlorinated pool water is certainly not intended for consumption but dogs ingest a fair amount of water just playing, not to mention a dog drinking pool water on purpose.
 You may not even realize what’s in that water-especially if you don’t do your own pool maintenance.

 I learned from a website called TroubleFreePools.com that swimming pools can be maintained using only a few relatively safe “chemicals”: baking soda, muriatic acid, borax, and bleach.
 They call this the TFPC method (Trouble Free Pool Care).
 With careful attention, I was able to stabilize the water chemistry in our pool without using high levels of chlorine, algaecide or other hardcore chemicals.

 Can Dogs Drink Pool Salt Water?